UNEDLabs/moodle-mod_ejsapp/README.txt

 This module has been tested in all Moodle 2.x versions.

-This module enhances its functionality when used along with the ejsappbooking module and/or the ejsapp_file_browser and the ejsapp_collab_session blocks.
+This module enhances its functionality when used along with the ejsappbooking module and/or the ejsapp_file_browser, the ejsapp_collab_session blocks and the osp repository plugin.
-You can find and download them at https://moodle.org/plugins/view.php?plugin=mod_ejsapp, in the plugins section in the Moodle.org webpage or at https://github.com/UNEDLabs.
+You can find and download them at https://moodle.org/plugins/browse.php?list=set&id=27, in the plugins section in the Moodle.org webpage or at https://github.com/UNEDLabs.

 An explanation of EJSApp is included in the folder "doc".
 There, you will also find a txt